Lulu's Back in Town: Other recordings and performances

 "Lulu's Back in Town" was popularized by Fats Waller in his recording of 8 May 1935 for Victor Records which made the US charts.
-Others who recorded it include Dick Powell, Mel Tormé, Mills Brothers, Wingy Manone, Chick Bullock, Bob Howard, Teddy Hill, Bert Ambrose, Ted Fiorito, Thelonious Monk, Art Tatum, Oscar Peterson, Booker T. & the M.G.'s, and Leon Redbone.
+Others who recorded it include Dick Powell, Mel Tormé, Mills Brothers, Wingy Manone, Chick Bullock, Bob Howard, Teddy Hill, Bert Ambrose, Ted Fiorito, Thelonious Monk, Art Tatum, Oscar Peterson, Booker T. & the M.G.'s, The Four Freshmen, and Leon Redbone.

 In the 1969–70 premiere season of Sesame Street, the song was performed by a pair of Muppets: "Lulu" was an aggressive monster with red-ribboned black hair, and the lead singer was a mild-mannered mustached man in a tuxedo who was simultaneously fascinated and frightened by Lulu.

-Redd Foxx and Timmie Rogers performed the song on Sanford and Son in the episode, "Brother, Can You Spare an Act?".
+Redd Foxx and Timmie Rogers performed the song on Sanford and Son in the episode "Brother, Can You Spare an Act?".

-Rachel York, as the character of Circe, sung a cover of "Lulu's Back In Town" in the fifth episode of Justice League Unlimited.
+Rachel York, as the character of Circe, sang a cover of "Lulu's Back In Town" in the Justice League Unlimited episode "This Little Piggy".

 The 2008 film Be Kind Rewind uses the version done by Booker T. and the M.G.'s.